- Teaching Resources

 How to get iClickers for your class

 Faculty may order iClickers at the bookstore for their classes, just as they would order books.
 Be sure to put an order in for all the students so everyone is able to purchase one.
-(Note: the iClicker remote uses a regular AA battery.)
+(Note: the iClicker remote uses AAA batteries.
+You may want to keep a few on hand in your briefcase for your students, just in case.)

 Effective teaching with clickers requires planning.
 Here is a list of things to consider:

-To get the most value out of using clickers, use them regularly through out the semester so that students become familiar with the technology.
+- To get the most value out of using clickers, use them regularly each class period or at the minimum, each week throughout the semester.
 Students need practice and reminders to bring them to class, so start with low-stakes activities.

-Take the time to explain the system, how it works and why you think it is important to your students
+- Take the time to explain why you are using the iClicker Student Response System.
+Let the students know how it works and why you think it is important for learning and engagement.

 Online Resources About Clicker Technology: